LeandroCasiraghi/DigitalRhythmsProject/2_android.md

 The process should only take about 5 minutes. **However, you may receive a notification on your phone and/or an e-mail from Google asking you to confirm that it was indeed you who requested an export.
 You will most probably not receive a download link for your file until you open that e-mail/notification and confirm**.

 So you can sit back and wait to hear from Google, which can take as little or as long depending on the current workload of the Takeout platform.
+Feel free to come back to this point whenever you have the time to continue.
+Maybe better to go for a walk, take a bite, do some yoga stretches, or call a friend - just don't keep your eyes on the computer waiting for the file to be available :)

-Alternatively, should you reload the page, you will find a new banner on top, with a button to **"Manage Exports"**, as shown below.
+Should you reload the page, you will find a new banner on top, with a button to **"Manage Exports"**, as shown below.

 ![8](https://user-images.githubusercontent.com/68754864/96494602-3333e280-1264-11eb-9783-3fd16e0bfc68.png)